enaml-ops/concourse-deploy-pmysql/README.md

     $EDITOR pipeline-vars.yml
     ```

-    Note: When you are deploying Pivotal pMySQL, you must add your `API Token` found at the bottom of your [Pivotal Profile](https://network.pivotal.io/users/dashboard/edit-profile) page.
+    Note: When you are deploying Pivotal MySQL, you must add your `API Token` found at the bottom of your [Pivotal Profile](https://network.pivotal.io/users/dashboard/edit-profile) page.

 1. Create or update the pipeline.

     ```
-    fly -t TARGET set-pipeline -p deploy-pmysql -c ci/pmysql-pipeline.yml -l pipeline-vars.yml
+    fly -t TARGET set-pipeline -p deploy-mysql -c ci/opensource-pipeline.yml -l pipeline-vars.yml
     ```

     _or_